cwpearson/tempi/README.md

 Some optimizations require reorganizing data into temporary device buffers.
 The size of those buffers is not known until runtime.
-We use a primitive slab allocator to minimize the number of `cudaMalloc` calls required.
+We use a primitive slab allocator to minimize the number of `cudaMalloc` or `cudaHostRegister`.

+### Topology Discovery (`include/topology.hpp`)

+Some optimizations rely on knowing which MPI ranks are on the same node.
+This is discovered during `MPI_Init` and can be queried quickly during other MPI functions.

 ## Knobs